What is an Annuity?

 Guaranteed Income

 SPIA: Provides a guaranteed, predictable stream of income for life or a specified period.
+Removes the risk of outliving savings, offering financial security and peace of mind.

-There is a risk of running out of money, especially if market returns are poor or if you withdraw too much too quickly.
+Traditional Retirement Accounts: Income is dependent on investment performance and withdrawal rates.
+There is a risk of running out of money, especially if market returns are poor or if too much is withdrawn too quickly.

 Simplicity

+SPIA: Once purchased, requires no management or monitoring.
 Eliminates the need to make decisions about investments and withdrawals.

+Traditional Retirement Accounts: Requires ongoing management of investments.
 Involves making periodic decisions about how much to withdraw, considering market conditions and personal needs.

 Protection Against Market Volatility